Jim Lauderdale: Roland White

-The Jim Lauderdale Phenomenon
+The Jim Lauderdale phenomenon

-The term "the Jim Lauderdale Phenomenon", coined by singer-songwriter Kim Richey and cited in an April 2000 article in The Tennessean by writer Peter Cooper, is an ironic reference to the fact that Lauderdale was nominated for a Grammy for his work with Stanley but was released from a record deal with RCA not long after.
+The term "the Jim Lauderdale phenomenon", coined by singer-songwriter Kim Richey and cited in an April 2000 article in The Tennessean by writer Peter Cooper, is an ironic reference to the fact that Lauderdale was nominated for a Grammy for his work with Stanley, but was released from a record deal with RCA not long after.
 He was also released from contracts with Warner Bros., Columbia, and Atlantic Records.
-The article notes that many country artists that were signed to major labels in the 1990s failed to get radio airtime and had their contracts dropped after making one or two albums.
-The problem became endemic in Nashville during this period, when a lot of good music was being created and recorded, but the megastars dominated the airwaves.
+The article notes that many country artists who were signed to major labels in the 1990s failed to get radio airtime and had their contracts dropped after making one or two albums.
+The problem became widespread in Nashville during this period, when good music was being created and recorded, but the megastars dominated the airwaves.

 Discography

-Lauderdale has had a long-time, successful Music Row career writing songs for many mainstream country music singers under four separate major-label record contracts: CBS, Warner/Reprise, Atlantic, and RCA/BMG.
+Lauderdale has had a long-time, successful career on Music Row writing songs for many mainstream country music artists (and others), and has had four separate major-label record deals with CBS, Warner/Reprise, Atlantic, and RCA/BMG.